adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - OUTPUT: it returns a Promise that resolves to an object like this: `{ running: true, version: "1.12.0" }`; where `running` can be equal to `true` or `false` and tells us if the remote `easy-samba` container is currently working (in case no errors have been encountered during configuration validation process); and where `version` is a string that tells us which version of `easy-samba` is running in the remote container

+- ERRORS: this is the list of possible error messages that can be thrown by this function:

+  - `"CANNOT-CONNECT"`: remote container is not running, `Remote API` is not running, or parameters you gave (i.e. URL, port, certificate) are not correct

+  - `"REMOTE-API:INVALID-TOKEN"`: token of `remote` is not the same token used in remote container

+  - `"REMOTE-API:GET-INFO:ERROR"`: remote container is not able to retrieve info from remote container

+  - `"REMOTE-API:CANNOT-RESPOND"`: remote container is not able to respond to your API request for unknown reasons

+  - `"API-NOT-SUPPORTED"`: remote container doesn't support `get-info` API

+  - `"INVALID-RESPONSE"`: remote container's response is invalid for unknown reasons

 EXAMPLE:
 ```js
 const ConfigGen = require("./ConfigGen.js");